 If you are facilitating (coordinating) a Bettercare course, you can run an exam for your participants at the end of the course.
 This is a one-hour, 75-question multiple-choice exam.
-The exam questions come from the multiple-choice tests in the book.

 How to run a Bettercare exam

 (You can find our more about being a facilitator in our Facilitator’s Guide.)

 On completion of each course, participants can take a 75-question multiple-choice examination.
 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
 Successful candidates will be sent a certificate which states that they have successfully completed the course.